-Breast reconstructive surgery and internal or external prosthetic devices are covered for members who have undergone mastectomies or other treatments for breast cancer.
-Treatment will be provided in a manner determined in consultation with the physician and the member.
+Breast reconstructive surgery and internal or external prosthetic devices are covered for participants who have undergone mastectomies or other treatments for breast cancer.
+Treatment will be provided in a manner determined in consultation with the physician and the participant or any covered individual who is receiving mastectomy or other breast cancer related treatment.
+Coverage will be provided for:

-- All stages of reconstruction of the breast on which the mastectomy has been performed; - Surgery and reconstruction of the other breast to produce a symmetrical structure; - Prostheses; and - Physical complications for all stages of mastectomy, including lymphedemas. - Implants and/or autologous tissue.
+- All stages of reconstruction of the breast on which the mastectomy has been performed. - Surgery and reconstruction of the other breast to produce a symmetrical structure. - External prostheses (breast forms that fit into a bra) that are needed before or during reconstruction; and treatment of physical complications for stages of mastectomy, including lymphedemas (fluid build-up in the arm and chest on the side of the surgery). - Implants and/or autologous tissue.